zhihanyang2022/alpha-zero/README.md

 - AlphaGo paper, AlphaGo Zero paper, AlphaZero paper
 - A Survey of Monte Carlo Tree Search Methods by Browne et. al
 - https://github.com/junxiaosong/AlphaZero_Gomoku
   - My policy-value net was almost a direct copy of the policy-value net in this repo.
 This repo also gave me a lot of help in implementating MCTS.
-However, my repo has a totally different structure than this repo, and many implementation details are very different.
+However, my repo has a totally different structure as compared to this repo, and many implementation details are very different.